DrK-Lo/lotterhoslabprotocols/defiance.md

 To download the file to a different directory than the one you are currently in, simply replace the '.' at the end of the command with the path to that directory.

 `/shared_lab` cannot be accessed with `scp`, so you'll need to move (`mv`) things to your remote repository before downloading to your personal computer

-### Installed packages
-Stefan has pre-installed a large variety of useful packages on compliance (formerly comp5).
-It can be useful to know which version of a package you are using and it is not always intuitive to check the package version from the command line.
-[Click here](/installedpackages.md) for a list of packages, including version numbers.

 ### Checking and managing resource usage on defiance